loopdash/loopdash/src/glossary/validation.md

 title: Validation - Loopdash
 h1: Validation
 h2: What does it mean?
-summary: Validation in Wordpress refers to the process of ensuring that user input meets the required format and standards to prevent errors and improve security.
+description: Validation in Wordpress refers to the process of ensuring that user input meets the required format and standards to prevent errors and improve security.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly